watch-raider/RL-Game/README.md

 This project uses:
 - PyGame for the environment and visualisation
 - Stable-Baselines3 for reinforcement learning algorithms
-- Gymnasium for single-agent environments
 - PettingZoo for multi-agent environments
 - Matplotlib and Pandas for data visualisation and analysis

 ## Future Work

-- Implementing more sophisticated guidance mechanisms
 - Adding different environment types and challenges
-- Improving the human-agent interaction interface
 - Enhancing multi-agent cooperation strategies
+- Implementing more sophisticated reward mechanisms
-- Conducting user studies to evaluate effectiveness
+- Conducting studies to evaluate effectiveness

 ## Challenges & Applications

 Challenges addressed include:
-- Balancing clear communication with adaptability to human behavior
-- Optimizing the agent's strategy to ensure efficient goal achievement
 - Developing effective cooperation strategies between AI agents
 - Managing shared rewards and learning in multi-agent systems
+- Optimizing the agents' strategies to ensure efficient goal achievement

 This research has applications in fields like:
-- Human-robot interaction
-- Virtual assistance
-- Autonomous systems
 - Multi-agent systems
 - Collaborative robotics
+- Autonomous systems
+- Distributed AI systems

 ## Acknowledgments